This status grants people who are not Canadian citizens the right to live and work in Canada without any time limit on their stay.

 Minimum Requirements

-- have acquired at a minimum of 12 months of full-time (or an equal amount in part-time) paid skilled work experience in Canada and within the 3 years before applying
+- To qualify, you must have at least 12 months of full-time (or equal part-time) paid skilled work experience in Canada within the last 3 years before applying.

 - meet the minimum level benchmark depending on the skill type level of your occupation